nltp-ashes/Nanosuit/README.md

 The following issues will be fixed in the near future :
 - Cloak mode does not work if the NPC sees the actor before the cloak is applied, right now you need to break vision for it to work
 - Cloak mode does not work on mutants
-- When wearing the suit, the player footsteps do not change.
-They should use custom sounds
 - The game crashes if actor interacts with an NPC while they're getting vaporized
 - The game crashes if player reloads a save while cloak mode is enabled

 The following issues are either technical limitations, or skill limitations, and will not be fixed in the foreseeable future :
 - Speed mode should increase reload speed
-- The thumb of the left arm is fucked

 If you truly believe your problem is new, please open an issue [on the addon's GitHub page](https://github.com/nltp-ashes/Nanosuit/issues/new).